End qualified immunity in Georgia

 • Ends monetary caps on all public liability amounts

-No. Existing state law has a cap on damages for $1 million per person.
-(O.C.G.A. § 50-21-29)
+No, the bill does not meet the standard and existing state law has a cap on damages for $1 million per person.
+(O.C.G.A. § 50-21-29).

 start